Acquira’s Investment Committee Will Help You Find Better Businesses

 Part of the Investment Committee process is to poke holes in the deals presented.
 While Ken knew this was one of the goals of the presentation, he was still surprised by some of the holes they found.

 “I'm always trying to be on the offensive, [I wanted to say] ‘I've already thought through that and this is what I'm thinking,’” he says with a laugh.
 “But they come with a lot more experience than me.
-And so consequently, they found a lot more holes than I had pre-drilled, so to speak.”
+And so consequently, they found many more holes than I had pre-drilled, so to speak.”

 Once the Committee has looked at your deal and given feedback, they will see how well it matches your investment thesis and how well your thesis holds up.
-This process will allow you to refine your investment thesis in order to ensure you find the best business possible for you.
+This process will allow you to refine your investment thesis to ensure you find the best business possible for you.

 Preparing For The Owner’s Chair